 The key question is: how big does the stream have to be?
-And in this the issues are ‘head’ – the vertical distance between the highest and lowest points of the stream – and ‘flow’ – the amount of water passing a point, measured in litres per second.
+And in this the issues are ‘water head’ – the vertical distance between the highest and lowest points of the stream – and ‘water flow’ – the amount of water passing a point, measured in litres per second.

 The calculation is: head x flow rate x gravity x 0.75 (which allows for system inefficiencies).